Bret Payseur

 Research Description:

 Bret Payseur uses genetics and genomics to understand mechanisms of evolution.
-Payseur and his students are discovering how one species becomes two, how organisms adapt to new environments, and how meiotic recombination evolves – all from a genetic perspective.
+Payseur and his students are discovering how organisms adapt to new environments, how meiotic recombination evolves, and how one species becomes two – all from a genetic perspective.
 Payseur’s research focuses on natural variation in a powerful genetic model organism, the house mouse.

 Representative Publications: